HasThemes/wp-plugin-manager/readme.txt

 Requires at least: 5.0
 Tested up to: 6.8
 Requires PHP: 7.4
-Stable tag: 1.4.1
+Stable tag: 1.4.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-"Plugin Manager" is a plugin that allows you to disable plugins on specific pages, posts, or devices for better performance.
+"WP Plugin Manager" is a plugin that allows you to disable plugins on specific pages, posts, or devices for better performance.

 == Description ==
 = Speed Up Your WordPress Site by 300% or More! 🚀 =

-**Plugin Manager** is a powerful WordPress performance optimization tool that gives you complete control over which plugins load on each page of your website.
+**WP Plugin Manager** is a powerful WordPress performance optimization tool that gives you complete control over which plugins load on each page of your website.
 Stop unnecessary plugins from loading where they're not needed and dramatically improve your site's speed and user experience.

 Boost your WordPress site speed by selectively disabling plugins on **specific pages, posts, and devices.** The ultimate plugin optimization tool for better performance.